HotPatcher: A open source UE resource hot patching tool

 2021.06.15 Update

-• Supported enabling encryption for the right-click menu CookAndPak.
+• Supported enabling encryption through the right-click menu’s CookAndPak.

-Settings can be adjusted in Project Settings-Plugins-Hot Patcher:
+This can be set in Project Settings-Plugins-Hot Patcher:

-Note: There is a bug in the current (2021.06.15) UE5 EA engine where this feature cannot be enabled, otherwise it will crash.
+Note: As of now (2021.06.15), there is a bug in the UE5 EA engine that prevents this feature from being enabled; doing so will cause crashes.

 2021.06.09 Update